 \subsection{Datasets and setting}

-We use VQA v2 \cite{balanced_vqa_v2}.
-It consists of training, validation, and test sets.
+We use VQA v2 \cite{balanced_vqa_v2}: it consists of training, validation, and test sets.
 To train models, we use the training set (82,783 images, 443,757 questions, and 4,437,570 answers).
 We use the validation set (40,504 images, 214,354 questions, and 2,143,540 answers) for clustering and analysis.

 We choose Pythia v0.1 \cite{pythia2018arxiv,singh2018pythia} as a base model, and modify it so that it takes questions only (Q model), or images only (I model).
 To do so, we simply set either image features or question features to zero vectors.
 With no modification, it is Q+I model (\ie Pythia v0.1).
-As in prior works \cite{Anderson_2018_CVPR,lu2019vilbert,Teney_2018_CVPR,Yu_2019_CVPR}, 3129 answers \footnote{ Other common choices are 3000 \cite{yu2018beyond,fukui-etal-2016-multimodal} and 1000 \cite{NIPS2016_6202}.
-Even when different numbers are used, our entropy clustering approach works and we expect our findings to hold. } in the training set that occur at least 8 times are chosen as candidates, which results in a multi-class problem predicting answer distributions of 3129 dimension.
+As in prior works \cite{Anderson_2018_CVPR,lu2019vilbert,Teney_2018_CVPR,Yu_2019_CVPR}, 3129 answers in the training set that occur at least 8 times are chosen as candidates, which results in a multi-class problem predicting answer distributions of 3129 dimension.
+Note that other common choices for the number of answers are 3000 \cite{yu2018beyond,fukui-etal-2016-multimodal} and 1000 \cite{NIPS2016_6202}.
+Even when different numbers are used, our entropy clustering approach works and we expect our findings to hold.